Description

 Red Prairie-Mill Creek-Willamina Oaks South [COA ID: 071]

-Area is located south of Highway 19 along Highway 22 in the foothills of the Coast Range Mountains.
-Includes tributaries of South Yamhill River and associated lowland habitats.
+The Red Prairie – Mill Creek – Willamina Oaks South COA (35 mi2) is located south of Highway 19 along Highway 22 in the foothills of the Coast Range.
+This area includes tributaries of the South Yamhill River and associated lowland habitats.
+This COA is adjacent to the Mill Creek and Baskett Butte COAs.
+Recommended …

 Rickreall Creek and Little Luckiamute River Headwaters [COA ID: 025]